 - Complete and fully accurate credits, including the names and position(s) of all participant(s)

-- Acknowledgment of UNLV FILM SPRING FLICKS 2025 with a five-second outro that can be downloaded from the submission form
+- Acknowledgment of UNLV FILM SPRING FLICKS with a three-second outro that can be downloaded from the submission form; the outro does NOT count toward the 12-minute duration of the film, which can be 12 minutes 3 seconds when the outro is added

 Please Note: All filmmakers and attendees must adhere to the deadlines and policies of the festival and UNLV codes of conduct.
 UNLV is committed to providing a supportive environment free from harassment or discrimination.